 123Our friends at Integral Ad Science, in partnership with Cadreon and IPG Media Lab, recently conducted a report on viewability that is shaking up the way ad tech industry folks think about benchmarking viewability and its effects on consumer ad recall.

-The generally accepted — though sometimes contested — viewability standards for advertisements as provided by the MRC are:
+The generally accepted — though sometimes contested — viewability standards for advertisements as provided by the Media Rating Council (MRC) are:

 - Standard banner ads: at least 50% of ad pixels must be in view for at least 1 second